Privacy Policy: Industry-leading security for clinicians

 Doximity Profiles and Member Accounts

 We use your information to create and update your professional profile, which is publicly viewable by default, regardless of whether you have registered a Doximity account, to create and maintain your Doximity member account if you choose to register, and to support and respond to your inquiries and requests.
+Your member account includes an internal record that we maintain that includes information from the sources described in the “Collection of Information” section above.

 Communications

-We use your information to communicate with you about the Service.
+We use your information to communicate with you about the Services.
 These communications may contain information about your professional connections, professional opportunities, conferences and other events (including whether your colleagues plan to attend, as informed by the event sponsor), relevant editorial content, and marketing about products and services of Doximity and our customers.
 These communications may be sent through a variety of channels, including on-site or in-app notifications and email.
 If you use Doximity Dialer to communicate with a patient, we may send you text messages relating to these communications, e.g., your patient is waiting to join a video call.
 Refer to the Doximity Terms of Service for more information about text messaging.
-We also use your information to process, store, and transmit your communications through the Service.
+We also use your information to process, store, and transmit your communications through the Services.

 Professional Connections